NervanaSystems/he-transformer/examples/MNIST/Keras_MLP/README.md

-This example demonstrates a simple deep learning model on the MNIST dataset.
-It demonstrates how to save a model in protobuf format with frozen weights.
+This example demonstrates a simple deep learning model on the MNIST dataset using tf.keras.

 # Train the network
 First, train the network using